qrider71/tacho/README.md

         Available options:
-         -tachoRepeat=<n>       repeats the execution n times and calculates statistics -tachoShowDetails       together  with -tachoRepeat: show each individual duration -tachoShowOutput       displays the output of the executed command -tachoASCII            together with -tachoShowOutput: filter out non ASCII characters in output -tachoTag=<tag>        adds an informational tag to the output
+         -tachoRepeat=<n>       repeats the execution n times and calculates statistics -tachoShowDetails      together  with -tachoRepeat: show each individual duration -tachoShowOutput       displays the output of the executed command -tachoASCII            together with -tachoShowOutput: filter out non ASCII characters in output -tachoTag=<tag>        adds an informational tag to the output -tachoRegEx[=<re>]     capture durations from output (see documentation below)

 ## Example